Cancer Research UK logo.

 Laryngeal dysplasia

-Factors that may increase your risk
+Factors that might increase the risk of laryngeal cancer

 Diet